YoungXinyu1802/YoungXinyu1802.github.io/_pages/about.md

 [[PDF]](https://arxiv.org/abs/2401.13822.pdf), [[Code]](https://github.com/YoungXinyu1802/HuggingFace-Dataset-Card-Analysis)

-We present a comprehensive large-scale analysis of 7,433 ML dataset documentation on Hugging Face.
+We present a comprehensive large-scale analysis of 7,433 ML dataset documentation on Hugging Face, which provides a empirical analysis of community norms and practices around dataset documentation.
 <!-- - Based on our research findings, we emphasize the importance of comprehensive dataset documentation and offer suggestions to practitioners on how to write documentation that promotes reproducibility, transparency, and accessibility of their datasets, which can help to improve the overall quality and usability of the dataset community. -->

 </div>